Pinterest Pixel

 John Michaloudis

-Both platforms are web-based, with mobile apps that ensure we keep up with our schedules no matter where we are.
+Both platforms are web-based, with mobile apps that will make sure that we keep up with our schedules no matter where we are.

 Interface Showdown: Usability and Design